Exam-Style Online Test | 11 Chemistry: P-Block Elements

 30 / 50

-30. What is the hybridization of the carbon atoms in the diamond crystal structure?
+30. What is the hybridization of the Boron atom in the anion formed when orthoboric acid reacts with water?

 31 / 50